Hetlr88/Encoderx/README.md

 # Forbidden Encoder

 ## Description
 Welcome to Forbidden Encoder, a Telegram bot that allows you to encode your videos with your desired FFmpeg settings.
-It has the ability to keep encoding even after restart due to the database.
+The bot has a user-friendly interface and can keep encoding even after restart due to the database.

 ## Features
 - User-friendly interface